-"Control Panel settings can be easily and quickly changed to enable access for each disabled pupil, including where needed facility for Right click functionality.
+"Settings can be easily and quickly changed to enable access for each disabled pupil, including where needed facility for Right click functionality.
 Such adjustments can be saved with the user's profile."

 "Staff and pupils are aware of specialist hardware and software installed and Control Panel options on schools computer, to enable access."